CubeJerry/ThamLabQoL/README.md

 Run ```bash bli.sh "\path\to\data"```.

-Note that you need quotation marks around your path.
-Also, you do not need to point to the Results folder specifically, just the main folder with all your results.
+Note that you need quotation marks around your path if there are spaces.
+Point to the main folder with all your results.

 CSVs will appear in a new subfolder named Data.